 Investment Objectives - The investment objectives are to maximize the total long-term rate of return with reasonable risk by seeking capital appreciation and, secondarily, principal protection.
+The investment policy seeks to achieve long-term objectives while maintaining prudent investment guidelines.
+The objective is partly achieved through asset diversification.
 The Board of Trustees, with assistance from the investment consultant, makes asset class choices and sets the asset class target allocations.
-The Board of Trustees chooses which investment managers to include in the investment portfolios.
+The Board of Trustees which investment managers to include in the investment portfolios.
 Investment managers construct and manage the strategies for the Trust's investment portfolios.
-The managers have full discretion in the management of assets within their control and are subject to the investments guidelines established by the Board of Trustees in the Investment Policy and Guidelines.
+The managers have full discretion in the management of assets within their control and are subject to the investment guidelines established by the Board of Trustees in the Investment Policy and Guidelines.